By

 storytelling.

 Write tight.
 Use short words, short sentences, short paragraphs.
-Use action verbs and concrete nouns.

 And some lessons from broadcast and feature writing are especially pertinent.
-Write conversationally, as if you're explaining a story to your spouse or mother.
+Write simply, as if you're explaining a story to your spouse or mother.
 Use present tense when possible.
 Get rid of the jargon.

 But fortunately, the Web also allows you to meld the best of the other mediums